aberonni/webdriverio-demo-tests/README.md

 The different ways in which you can run tests are listed below.
 To explore what the tests are doing, take a look at the [src/specs](src/specs) folder.

+> If this repository is a bit too advanced for your level of knowledge of WebdriverIO and end-to-end testing, I recommend you first check out my [simple chromedriver setup](https://github.com/aberonni/webdriverio-simple-chromedriver-setup) repository.

 ## Prerequisites

 - [node](https://nodejs.org/en/download/)